How to quit smoking: 5 actions you can take now to stop and reclaim your health - Local News 8

 By Megan Marples, CNN

-Cigarette smoking is a highly addictive habit that can have long-term, adverse health effects, but there is hope for those who want to quit thanks to innovative apps, help lines and proven coping strategies.
+Cigarette smoking is highly addictive and can have long-term, adverse health effects.
+But there is hope for those who want to quit thanks to innovative apps, help lines and proven coping strategies.

 In 2019, over 34 million Americans smoked, according to the US Centers for Disease Control and Prevention.
 That was almost 14% of Americans 18 and older.